manikbali/aichallengenew/README.md

-# Implement a website similar to perplexity.ai on AWS/ A full stack development
+# Implement a website similar to perplexity.ai on AWS
+# A AWS full stack development

 This repository is meant to mimic the perplexity.ai website.